NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-msbuild.md

 To use MSBuild, add the NuGet.Build.Tasks.Pack package to your project.

-1. Open the project file and include the following after the `<PropertyGroup>` element:
+1. Open the project file and add the following after the `<PropertyGroup>` element:

    ```xml
    <ItemGroup>